Atrial Septal Defect – Jade’s Story

 Jade was kept in a coma and flown back to Aberdeen’s NICU 15 days later.
 I wasn’t able to hold her for that whole time.
 She carried on doing well and we finally got to take our precious, wee girl home on the 9th May.

 Jade doesn’t let any of this stop her.
-She’s been doing Shotokan Karate from age nine (but doesn’t spar in case she receives a punch or kick to the chest).
-She’s in the Scotland Squad and is a Black Belt.
+She’s started Shotokan Karate at age nine (but doesn’t spar in case she receives a punch or kick to the chest).
+She was in the Scotland Squad and is a black belt.

 She plays guitar and helped our family to set up a volunteering group for British Heart Foundation.
 She won the BHF Scotland’s Fighting Spirit Award and was also given The Order of Scottish Samurai Award.

-Find out more about Atrial Septal Defect here.
+Find out more about different types of congenital heart defects here.